Tête d'enfant de trois quarts à droite: Attribution and date

-La Vierge aux rochers (1483–1486, Paris, Musée du Louvre, inv.777).
+The Virgin of the Rocks (1483–1486, Paris, Musée du Louvre, inv.777).
 The baby's face on the left, identified with Saint John the Baptist, is modeled on the Tête d'enfant de trois quarts à droite.

 Art historians have long believed that the drawing originated from the circle of Leonardo da Vinci, including students or workshop members such as Ambrogio de Predis or Giovanni Antonio Boltraffio.
 This is due to the presence of certain technical treatments that are clearly not by the master's hand, such as the white highlights and ink revisions.

 However, it seems that these treatments were added after the creation of the work, as indicated by the presence of underlying drawings in these areas.
 The Tête d'enfant de trois quarts à droite may have served as a pedagogical support, as was common in the master's workshop.
 Thus, Leonardo is now universally recognized as the author of the artwork.
 The technical mastery displayed, such as the rendering of shadows on the cheek and temple, along with comparisons to other drawings of the painter, such as the Head of a Woman in Profile, a study dating from the early 1490s for the painting of the Madonna Litta, provide strong evidence for this attribution.
 Art historian Françoise Viatte summarizes this new state of research as follows: "According to all researchers, this face is the creation of Leonardo and no one else".

 The technique used by the master places it within the Florentine period of his production.
 It is confirmed that the drawing is a study or even a cartoon for the face of the child John the Baptist in the Louvre's version of The Virgin of the Rocks, to which it almost perfectly superimposes.
 These elements allow it to be dated around 1483.